AnsaBaby/AnsaBaby/README.md

-👋 Hey Fam, I'm ANSA BABY✨.
+### 👋 Hey Fam, I'm ANSA BABY✨.

-👀 I am a Machine Learning & Data Science Enthusiast with 7 years of IT expertise.
+- 👀 I am a Machine Learning & Data Science Enthusiast with 7 years of IT expertise.

-🎨I love discovering new things and improving and expanding my knowledge daily!
-I love playing with data and performing analytical experiments to positively impact different fields and industries.
+- 🎨I love discovering new things and improving and expanding my knowledge daily!
+I love playing with data and performing analytical experiments to impact different fields and industries positively.
 In addition, I write articles on machine learning and data science and contribute to open source.

-I am an expertise in
+- I am an expertise in

-   ⚡ Python, Data Science, and Machine Learning
+   * ⚡ Python, Data Science, and Machine Learning

-   ⚡ SQL & Database Management
+   * ⚡ SQL & Database Management

-   ⚡ RPA Automation, Dot Net, C#, MVC
+   * ⚡ RPA Automation, Dot Net, C#, MVC

- 🌱 I’m currently learning **Data Science**
+   * - 🌱 I’m currently learning **Data Science**

-  👯 I’m looking to collaborate on **Data Science |Python Projects |Research Internships**
+   * 👯 I’m looking to collaborate on **Data Science |Python Projects |Research Internships**

   💬 Ask me about **Data Science and Python**